-Hong Kong government releases draft new national security law
+Hong Kong prepares tough new national security punishments

 New bill includes lengthy prison terms for offences such as treason and longer sentences for acts deemed to be sedition.

-The Hong Kong government has released the draft of a new national security law for the Chinese territory after Chief Executive John Lee said it should be passed at “full speed”.
+Hong Kong’s Legislative Council has begun debating the draft of a new national security law for the Chinese territory after Chief Executive John Lee said it should be passed at “full speed”.

-The territory’s Legislative Council began debating the Safeguarding National Security Bill, as it is officially known, at 11am (03:00 GMT).
+Discussions on the Safeguarding National Security Bill, as it is officially known, started at 11am (03:00 GMT) on Friday, and was adjourned less than 15 minutes later until March 11.

 Keep readinglist of 4 items

-The draft bill, some 212 pages long (PDF), reveals new laws on treason, espionage, external interference, state secrets and sedition.
-Those found guilty of treason could be face sentences of up to life imprisonment for treason, and 20 years for espionage.
+The draft bill, some 212 pages long (PDF), was published online a few hours ahead of the session and includes new laws on treason, espionage, external interference, state secrets and sedition.

+Those found guilty of treason could face sentences of up to life imprisonment, while those convicted of breaching state secrets or espionage could face 10 and 20 years respectively.
+Punishments relating to alleged collusion with foreign forces will also be increased, particularly if people are deemed to be working together rather than alone.

-Sentences for sedition, currently handled under a colonial-era law, have also been increased – to seven years from two – and will also cover inciting hatred against the Chinese Communist Party and the country’s socialist system of governance.
+Penalties have also been increased for sedition, currently addressed under a colonial-era law, to between seven and 10 years from two.
+And in contrast with the internationally-accepted standard for sedition, the bill’s provisions say that people can be charged with the offence even without an element of violent intent.

-Police will also be allowed to detain suspects for two weeks before charging them, compared with 48 hours currently.
+Other provisions include allowing police to detain suspects for two weeks before charging them, compared with 48 hours currently, and giving police the ability to apply for permission to remove a defendant’s right to a lawyer while in pre-charge detention.
+The bill also allows the authorities to cancel the passports of “absconders”.

-In a statement Lee urged the passage of the bill at “full speed” to enable the territory to move forward.
+In a statement, Lee urged the passage of the bill at “full speed” to enable the territory to move forward.

 Hong Kong “has to enact the Basic Law Article 23 legislation as soon as possible – the earlier the better.
 Completing the legislative work even one day earlier means we can more effectively safeguard national security one day earlier,” he said in a statement.